dr460nf1r3/container-manager/README.md

 It works in connection with the [container-manager-dind](https://github.com/dr460nf1r3/container-manager-dind) image, although own images can be used as well.

+Since I did not feel like reinventing the wheel when it comes writing a frontend for viewing container host logs, I am instead recommending the use of the excellent Docker OSS sponsored [Dozzle](https://github.com/amir20/dozzle) for this purpose.
+It works very well and does just what I was going to implement anyway in a much better way.

 ## Features

 - Create and delete Docker containers hosts (DinD) based on a specific branch